nylander/FastEAR/README.md

     $ sudo apt install samtools

-The syntax for samtools faidx have changed between minor samtools versions, and there are two versions of the ear-script supplied; one for samtools v1.7, and one for v1.10.
+The syntax for samtools faidx have changed between minor samtools versions, and there are two versions of the fastear-script supplied; one for samtools v1.7, and one for v1.10.

 Finally, put the fastear-script(s) in your PATH (e.g., `cp fastear_*.sh ~/bin/`).